- What is the R1 Visa?

 - Documentation that they will provide accommodation to the worker

-- Budget documents that show planned expenses for salaries or benefits
+- Budget documents which show planned expenses for salaries or benefits

 It is during this interview that the USCIS will ask questions and examine your purpose for wanting to enter the US, and what your role entails within your religious denomination.
-They will require the following documents:
+They will require the following documents, too:

 - Valid passport